 Prof. Albert Discusses Assumption’s Cutting-Edge Cybersecurity Program

-Assumption Professor Raymond Albert, Ph.D., professor of practice and director of the College’s cybersecurity program, was recently interviewed by Cybersecurity Guide about the robust and exciting future of the cybersecurity industry.
+Assumption Professor Raymond Albert, Ph.D., professor of practice and director of the University’s cybersecurity program, was recently interviewed by Cybersecurity Guide about the robust and exciting future of the cybersecurity industry.

 During the interview, Prof. Albert shared how Assumption’s program is preparing students for the increasing need for professionals who can help thwart cybercrimes.